 The 5S approach is participative.
-In a production environment, operators are asked to reappraise their work in terms of efficiency, and in light of their experience, everyday constraints, and any ideas for improvement that they might put forward and implement.
-This roll-out method is especially motivating, with participants getting immersed and involved.
+You must ask production operators to revisit their work in terms of efficiency, based on their experience, everyday constraints, and any ideas for improvement that they might put forward and implement.
+This roll-out method is especially motivating because it gets participants immersed and involved.

-Implementing 5S is also an opportunity to enrich operators’ jobs, notably by delegating to them the routine servicing of machines and equipment.
-Training by maintenance experts may be necessary, and together the parties can draw up the required operating procedures.
+Implementing 5S is also an opportunity to enrich operators’ jobs by delegating to them the routine servicing of machines and equipment.
+It may be necessary to provide initial training by maintenance experts, who can work with your operators to develop the appropriate operating procedures.
 For many operators, this experience is enriching and very positive.
-It elevates their job to more than fetching, carrying, and twiddling knobs and gives them day-to-day involvement.
+It elevates their job to more than fetching, carrying, and twiddling knobs and involves them more on a day-to-day basis.

 5S method training through games

-Peolple involved: the ideal workforce is 10 people: operators, technicians, team leaders, heads of workshop, executives, etc…
+Number of participants: the ideal number per game is 10 people: operators, technicians, team leaders, heads of workshop, executives, etc…

-Construction Site Start-up Kit: Fast and efficient construction of various progress sites such as: 5S, HOSHIN, KAIZEN, SMED, LEAN, Dashboard of autonomous teams as part of the PILOTE project as a result of the game.
+5S Method Starter Kit: Fast and efficient construction of various LEAN projects such as: 5S, HOSHIN, KAIZEN, SMED, LEAN, Dashboard of autonomous teams as part of the PILOTE project as a result of the game.

 Results: collective, shared and effective success.

-You can find the steps: 5S, Kaizen, Six Sigma, LEAN Office, LEAN Manufacturing, TPM, OEE, Machine Day, Visual Management.
+You can find the other LEAN methods: 5S, Kaizen, Six Sigma, LEAN Office, LEAN Manufacturing, TPM, OEE, Machine Day, Visual Management.